KYW-TV: News operation

-Morning meteorologist Katie Fehlinger left the station on September 17, 2019, after more than eight years in order to spend more time with her family and pursue other professional ventures.
-Her position was covered in the interim by fellow meteorologists Matt Peterson, Lauren Casey and Kate Bilo, former KYW weekend morning meteorologist and current WBAL fill-in meteorologist Chelsea Ingram, and those from outside the station that were auditioning for the job including former WCAU Chief Meteorologist Tammie Souza and former KNSD weekend meteorologist Llarisa Abreu.
+Morning meteorologist Katie Fehlinger left the station on September 17, 2019, after more than eight years to spend more time with her family and pursue other professional ventures.
+Her position was covered in the interim by fellow meteorologists Matt Peterson, Lauren Casey and Kate Bilo, former weekend morning meteorologist and current WBAL meteorologist and traffic reporter Chelsea Ingram, and those from outside the station that were auditioning for the job including former WCAU Chief Meteorologist Tammie Souza and former KNSD weekend meteorologist Llarisa Abreu.
 On February 10, 2020, Abreu was officially announced as taking Fehlinger's position at KYW; however, she unofficially started at the station a day earlier due to Peterson taking a day off as he had been working earlier that week.
 In September 2021, Peterson would depart the station after four years to explore another career path.
 In February 2022, his spot on weekends would be filled permanently by Souza while Peterson became a fill-in for any vacationing meteorologist.
 In May 2022, weekend evening meteorologist Lauren Casey would also depart the station to work with Climate Central to focus on the science behind global climate change.
 On September 26, 2022, Andrew Kozak would officially join the station to do the 4 p.m. newscast & take over Casey's position on weekend evening editions.
 Bilo announced via social media in December 2022 that she would step down as Chief Meteorologist and scale back her schedule to be able to spend more time with her family.
-Former WJLA Chief Meteorologist Bill Kelly would be hired by KYW to become the new Chief Meteorologist in January 2023 and Abreu would be leaving the station a month later after three years for a new assignment in Florida.
+Bill Kelly, former chief meteorologist at WJLA-TV in Washington, would be hired by KYW to become the new chief meteorologist in January 2023 and Abreu left the station a month later after three years to become a meteorologist at NBC station WTVJ in Miami.
+Bilo then appeared in Abreu's former morning and noon position until March 20, 2023, when she officially announced via social media that she would be permanently in that spot and filling in at other times only if asked to.
+Exactly a week later, Grant Gilmore announced in a tweet that he would be leaving Tampa Bay CBS affiliate WTSP and joining KYW as their newest meteorologist.

 On July 18, 2022, the weather forecasting was officially branded as NeXt Weather in accordance with a branding plan for O&O weather forecasts to either be branded as NeXt Weather or First Alert Weather.
 KYW went with NeXt Weather due to competitor WCAU branding their forecasts First Alert Weather for several years.